sparkofreason/sparkofreason.github.io/_posts/2020-09-22-jvm-clojure-google-cloud-function.md

 ```

 First step was to verify that `clojure/core__int.class` made it in the jar.
 It did.
 Next guess was some kind of class loader issue.
-I've actually run into this issue several
+I've actually run into this scenario
+several
 times, where some service requires a Java class implementation, said service uses its
 own class loader, and when the class is loaded you run afoul of the way Clojure uses
 class loaders to support its dynamic features.
+It can be confusing, because it's clear
+that the Clojure classes are available in the uberjar, but you get an error that
+they're not found.
 Given that I've hit this problem
 more than once, it's surprising how little is written about it.
 [This post](https://groups.google.com/g/clojure/c/Aa04E9aJRog/m/f0CXZCN1z0AJ) reminded me
 of how I had solved this problem in the past, using `setContextClassLoader`.
 And